 It was thought that when star quarterback Deshaun Watson left the Tigers for the NFL, that the offense would take a few steps back.
 It was a reasonable notion, given just how brilliant Watson was under center.
 However, Etienne emergence as one of the best backs in school history has kept the Clemson offense right on track these last three seasons.
 Whether it was breaking in Kelly Bryant as a new starter in 2017, or the transition to then freshman Lawrence a year ago, this offense has had the luxury of giving the ball to number nine knowing he will make a play.

 It is likely that he will be off to stardom in the NFL after the 2019 season.
 However, he will not leave before making a permanent mark on this program’s history.
-Etienne has a chance to place his name atop the Clemson record books in one last category, further cementing him as one of the best players to ever have that orange paw on his helmet.
+Travis Etienne has a chance to place his name atop the Clemson record books in one last category, further cementing him as one of the best players to ever have that orange paw on his helmet.

 Main Photo: CLEMSON, SOUTH CAROLINA – AUGUST 29: Running back Travis Etienne #9 of the Clemson Tigers rushes for a touchdown during the second quarter of the Tigers’ football game against the Georgia Tech Yellow Jackets at Memorial Stadium on August 29, 2019 in Clemson, South Carolina.
 (Photo by Mike Comer/Getty Images)